Actionb/mizdb-watchlist/README.md

 ```commandline
 make lint
 ```
-to check for code style issues and use
+to check for code style issues.
+Use
 ```commandline
 make reformat
 ```